 Iterators and Generators

-According to Wikipedia, an iterator is an object which allows a programmer to traverse through all the elements of a collection, regardless of its specific implementation.
+In this part of the Python tutorial, we work with interators and generators.
+Iterator is an object which allows a programmer to traverse through all the elements of a collection, regardless of its specific implementation.

 iterator protocol.
 The iterator protocol consists of

 two methods.
 The